Landrace Strains 101: What They Are and Why They Matter Today

 That said, most consumers will still find better consistency by shopping based on lab results, cannabinoid ratios, and terpene profiles rather than relying on indica or sativa labels alone.

-Whether you’re shopping in Redmond or online, we’re here to help you find what you need, when you need it.
+Whether you’re shopping online or in Redmond, we’re here to help you find what you need, when you need it.
+That includes cannabis products inspired by and derived from landrace strains!